nethesis/fpp/README.md

 Each requess is logged to standard error in CSV format to ease future data analisys.
 The standard error is redirect to syslog using systemd unit.

+Each line can have 2 different formats.

+### Send

-Each line has the following format:
+Log of `send` requests has the following format:
 ```
 datetime_rfc3339,type,result,response,topic,callid,uuid
 ```

-Example of success request:
+Example of successfull request:
 ```
 2023-07-12T09:16:15Z,apple,success,projects/nethcti-f0ff1/messages/1789059028385963799,a21cec13ef9cc70f2cf56d7c696476d6247b2a6e690bb8251cdaf559771f8529,1234,334455
 ```